Learning Torque Control for Quadrupedal Locomotion: Abstract

 \section{Abstract}

-Reinforcement learning (RL) is a promising tool for developing controllers for quadrupedal locomotion.
-The design of most learning-based locomotion controllers adopts the joint position-based paradigm, wherein a low-frequency RL policy outputs target joint positions that are then tracked by a high-frequency proportional-derivative (PD) controller that outputs joint torques.
-However, the low frequency of such a policy hinders the advancement of highly dynamic locomotion behaviors.
-Moreover, determining the PD gains for optimal tracking performance is laborious and dependent on the task at hand.
-In this paper, we introduce a learning torque control framework for quadrupedal locomotion, which trains an RL policy that directly predicts joint torques at a high frequency, thus circumventing the use of PD controllers.
-We validate the proposed framework with extensive experiments where the robot is able to both traverse various terrains and resist external pushes, given user-specified commands.
-To our knowledge, this is the first attempt of learning torque control for quadrupedal locomotion with an end-to-end single neural network that has led to successful real-world experiments among recent research on learning-based quadrupedal locomotion which is mostly position-based.
+Reinforcement learning (RL) has become a promising approach to developing controllers for quadrupedal robots.
+Conventionally, an RL design for locomotion follows a position-based paradigm, wherein an RL policy outputs target joint positions at a low frequency that are then tracked by a high-frequency proportional-derivative (PD) controller to produce joint torques.
+In contrast, for the model-based control of quadrupedal locomotion, there has been a paradigm shift from position-based control to torque-based control.
+In light of the recent advances in model-based control, we explore an alternative to the position-based RL paradigm, by introducing a torque-based RL framework, where an RL policy directly predicts joint torques at a high frequency, thus circumventing the use of a PD controller.
+The proposed learning torque control framework is validated with extensive experiments, in which a quadruped is capable of traversing various terrain and resisting external disturbances while following user-specified commands.
+Furthermore, compared to learning position control, learning torque control demonstrates the potential to achieve a higher reward and is more robust to significant external disturbances.
+To our knowledge, this is the first sim-to-real attempt for end-to-end learning torque control of quadrupedal locomotion.